picocomputer/picocomputer.github.io/_sources/vga.rst.txt

      - RESET
      - Always returns to terminal mode.

 The following is a new design being worked on.
-It only exists in the "vga" branch.
+It only exists in the "develop" branch.

 The design philosophy for the VGA system is to enable the full power of the Pi Pico while maintaining some 8-bit purity.
 To that end, it can do affine transforms but is limited to working from 64K of extended memory (XRAM).